zisluiz/RedNet/README.md

-#RedNet Changes on this repository
+# RedNet - Changes on this repository

 Added a run.py file that uses RedNet prediction over a dataset named "mestrado", subdivided into four sets.

 This file also collect some statistics at run.
 Added "only cpu" option.

 Added Dockerfile (builded with name "obeach") and docker-compose.yml with a image with compatible system requirements to run this project.

+Results obtained with "mestrado" dataset will be public available soon, compared with others semantic sgmentation algorithms.

-# RedNet
+# RedNet - original readme

 This repository use the official implementation of the RedNet (Residual Encoder-Decoder Architecture).
 It turns out that the simple encoder-decoder structure is powerful when combined with residual learning.
 For further details of the network, please refer to our article [RedNet: Residual Encoder-Decoder Network for indoor RGB-D Semantic Segmentation](http://bit.ly/2MrIT78).